 Oro applications are web applications where most of the user interactions are done via web browser interface.
-HTTP(s) protocol is used as the foundation for data communication and the WebSocket protocol is used for real-time user notifications and updates.
+HTTP(s) protocol is used as a foundation for data communication and the WebSocket protocol is used for real-time user notifications and updates.

 See the list of supported browsers in the system requirements.

-Application Programming Interface exposed over the web is a required part of business application and allows to integrate it into the enterprise infrastructure.
+Application Programming Interface exposed over the web is a required part of business application and allows to integrate it to the enterprise infrastructure.
 Oro REST API allows any 3rd party API Client to consume application data and implement complex business scenarios related over HTTP(s) protocol.

 See more information about the API.

 Web server is the main application entry point and is a required system component to run Oro applications.
-Web server configuration can be different based on the expected application load, and can start with the single instance in the same environment where all other system components are installed.
+Web server configuration can be different based on the expected application load and can start with the single instance in the same environment where all other system components are installed.
 But it also can be much more complex and include multiple instances behind the load balancer.
 Web server should be available to the end user browser.

 For more information, see Search Index overview.

 All application data is stored in the relational database.
-PostgreSQL is supported by the Enterprise Edition only.
+PostgreSQL is supported by Enterprise Edition only.
 MySQL can be used with both Community Edition and Enterprise Edition.

 See more information about the cache configuration.

-See more information about using the Message Queue.
+See more information about using the message queue.

 In order to send emails, Oro application needs SMTP Relay service to be configured.

 Application files related to the user data (attachments, images, documents) are stored in the file storage.
-In case of a single server setup, the server file system is used as the default file storage.
+In case of single server setup, server file system is used as the default file storage.
 In the distributed setup, Oro application supports any file storage supported by KnpGaufretteBundle.